About

 HB 1438 The Cannabis Regulation and Tax Act and the HB 1438 Summary - The Cannabis Regulation and Tax Act

-Let’s Talk Cannabis.
-Wondering what’s allowed in Illinois?
-Unlike the age you can legally use, some rules vary based on where you are, who’s around you, the form of cannabis, and owner permission.
+Are you wondering what’s allowed in Illinois?
+Unlike the age at which you can legally use cannabis, some rules vary based on where you are, who’s around you, the form of cannabis, and owner permission.
 Learn the facts and nuances that can help you make responsible choices and stay out of legal trouble.

 Examining local regulations